JACKMCDONNELL/Stata-fellows/README.md

 we'll look at one do file, *introduction and basics.do*

 there is one log file, *introduction and basics.log*

+there is also one short power point, *introduction_basics_ppt.pptx*

 additionally, Stata has some nice materials taking the user through the auto.dta data set that I shamelessly reused for purposes of our first session.
 For more on this, pull *getting_started_auto.pdf*.
 It explains each line of code and provides visual examples of how to access relevant commands via the drop-down boxes (something I don't always remember to do).